 Big warm water pool

 Still from the Highways 84 and 1903 intersection, drive about 4 kilometers and take the dirt road on the right.
 Continue for 2 kilometers until you reach the bridge pictured below – be careful driving over it.
 Cross the bridge, or park nearby, and continue walking on the path.
-You will have no trouble finding the “big warm water pool” at the edge of the forest, much more spacious and temperate than our very warm water pool.
+You will have no trouble finding the “big warm water pool” at the edge of the forest, much more spacious and temperate than the first very hot water pool.
 Now you can relax!

 * Post written accordind to our personal experience *